Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 A local geologist named David Evans noticed that the volume and pressure of the injections corresponded with earthquake rates.
 In a 1966 paper he concluded that the well was likely to blame for the quakes.
 “It is believed that a stable situation,” he wrote, “is being made unstable by the application of fluid pressure.”

 The U.S. Army shut down the disposal well that same year.
 Yet the earthquakes continued and even grew stronger as pressure from the injections propagated belowground, encountering new faults and disturbing them.
 Matthew Hornbach, a geophysicist at Southern Methodist University (S.M.U.) in Dallas, compares the phenomenon with spilling a cup of water on a paper towel.
 “Even if you stop pouring, the water is still there spreading out, and it’s very difficult to stop it,” he says.
 The largest quakes, including one that reached magnitude 4.8—strong enough to knock objects off shelves but generally not damage buildings—struck in 1967 and then gradually petered out.
 Residents continued to feel smaller tremors until 1981.
+Geologists have known since the 1960s that pushing fluids into the ground can set off quakes.

 The case intrigued seismologists, and the USGS set up an experiment based on it a few years later.
 In 1969 Chevron Oil allowed the USGS to use one of its wells to more closely study the effects of fluid pressure on faults.
 The well was in a seismically active zone of the Rangely oil reservoir in Colorado, and Chevron had been injecting water into the well to stimulate petroleum production.
 USGS scientists turned the injections on and off and followed the fluid pressure as it migrated through deep rocks.
 They came up with the exact injection pressure required to trigger quakes.
 When the pressure exceeded that level, earthquakes rumbled; when the pressure fell below the level, they quieted down.